 Péribonka to Dolbeau-Mistassini

 I finished at the Motel Chutes des Peres, scenically situated directly across the road from a huge set of falls.
-Day one took me about 6 hours to cycle – but I stopped a lot to take photos – or at least that’s my excuse.
+Day one cycling the Blueberry Route from Alma to Dolbeau-Mistassini took me about 6 hours – but I stopped a lot to take photos – or at least that’s my excuse.

-The riding for most of the day was pleasant and easy.
+The cycling for most of the day was pleasant and easy.
 A good part of it was through rolling farm country.
-I passed by bright fields full of yellow canola that called to be photographed, green fields filled with oats and numerous local cheese companies.
+I passed by bright fields full of yellow canola that called to be photographed, green fields filled with oats and past numerous local cheese companies.

 Some of the cheese companies offered free tastings, tours and even picnic areas.
 Don’t forget to carry along a sharp knife and some fresh bread so you can enjoy a picnic of your own making along the way.